 BUFFALO’s main mission, however, is to investigate how and when the most massive and luminous galaxies in the Universe formed and how early galaxy formation is linked to dark matter assembly.
 This will allow astronomers to determine how rapidly galaxies formed in the first 800 million years after the Big Bang — paving the way for observations with the upcoming NASA/ESA/CSA James Webb Space Telescope.

 This video pans across the massive galaxy cluster Abell 370.
-The cluster was already observed for Hubble’s Frontier Fields programme and now also became the target of the new BUFFALO (Beyond Ultra-deep Frontier Fields And Legacy Observations) survey.
+The cluster was already observed for Hubble’s Frontier Fields program and now also became the target of the new BUFFALO (Beyond Ultra-deep Frontier Fields And Legacy Observations) survey.

-Driven by the Frontier Fields observations, BUFFALO will be able to detect the most distant galaxies approximately ten times more efficiently than its progenitor programme.
+Driven by the Frontier Fields observations, BUFFALO will be able to detect the most distant galaxies approximately ten times more efficiently than its progenitor program.
 The BUFFALO survey will also take advantage of other space telescopes which have already observed the regions around the clusters.
 These datasets will be included in the search for the first galaxies.

 The extended fields of view will also allow better 3-dimensional mapping of the mass distribution — of both ordinary and dark matter — within each galaxy cluster.
 These maps help astronomers learn more about the evolution of the lensing galaxy clusters and about the nature of dark matter.